It's inevitable that when you set out on learning something new, you will make mistakes. This is true for learning guitar as well.

 Barre chords are hard (at first), if anyone says different, they're lying.
-Because of this, lots of beginners try to avoid playing songs which require barre chords.
-But than how will they ever learn it you ask?
+Because of this, lots of beginners try to avoid playing songs that require barre chords.
+But then how will they ever learn it you ask?
 Well, they won't.

 If barre chords are giving you trouble, check out the barre chords section in my Beginner's Guitar Guide.

 This list isn't in order of importance, but if it was, this item would be on top.
 Practice is the single most important thing, which you need to maximize in order to advance.
 There is no way around this, no magic bullet, no secret course, etc. Oh wait, maybe I just came across something epic.

 The secret to learning to guitar is: Practice!

 I know it's not as exciting as some courses which claim to get you playing like Eric Clapton in 1 week, but it's the truth.